 Understanding document verification

 Document verification is the process of confirming that the information linked to your Aadhaar is accurate and current.
-This step is vital for preventing fraud and ensuring the integrity of the entire Aadhaar system.
+This step is vital for combating fraud and ensuring the integrity of the entire Aadhaar system.
 It protects your identity by making sure only you can use your Aadhaar.

 Quick Context: What is Aadhaar?